Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Now, let’s fast-forward a bit to the time I decided to tackle something a little more ambitious—a dining table.
 You know, just the casual piece you eat family dinners on.
 That’s when I learned that wood ain’t always forgiving.

 I went with oak.
 Lovely stuff, right?
 Beautiful grain, sturdy.
 But my God, it’s hard as a rock.
-I picked up this chunky slab at a lumberyard, thinking, “I’ve got this.
+I picked up this chunky slab at a local lumberyard, thinking, “I’ve got this.
 No big deal.”
-But then I realized how much more and patience it required.
+But then I realized how much more skill and patience it required.

-And ?
+And sanding?
 Talk about an ordeal.
 My back was screaming, and my wrists felt like they were on fire.
 I almost gave up midway through, staring at it and hitting those moments of self-doubt.
 I was like, “Should I really be doing this?
 Just take the easy route, go buy a cheap table.”
 But something inside me kept pushing.

 The Moment of Truth

 Then came the finish.
-I’d learned how to apply a stain from watching, believe it or not, YouTube videos—you know, the ones where the expert does it in thirty seconds and makes it look effortless?
+I’d learned how to apply a stain from watching, believe it or not, YouTube —you know, the ones where the expert does it in thirty seconds and makes it look effortless?
 I could almost hear the giggles from the wood as I carefully brushed on that rich walnut stain, praying for a miracle.

 When I finally set the table up, I was stunned.
 It truly looked beautiful.
 I mean, I almost couldn’t believe it was something I made with my own two hands.
 I still remember the sense of pride washing over me—the kind that thickens the air and feels warm, like the Sunday morning sunlight filtering through the windows.